marty8zhang/_demo_nestjs-serverless/README.md

       E.g., copying the files into the instance, making scripts executable, logging in with AWS CLI, setting up the environment variable, etc.
 9. Run `infrastructure/cognito/activate-demo-user.sh`.
+10. Go to the `frontend` folder:
+    1. Run `pnpm install`.
+    2. Copy `.env.example` as `.env` and fill in the values.
+        - `dev/set-up-environment-variables.sh` can be run to
+          automatically fill in deployment related values in `.env` once created.
+    3. Run `pnpm dev` and visit [the frontend](http://localhost:4000) from the browser.
+    4. Log in with the username and password previously set in `.env` of the backend.

 ## Local Development Environment